Release Notes

 Refer to Behaviours Supported Fields and Products for more information.

-HAPI is Live!
+HAPI is live!

 HAPI gives you a simplified way to define your Jira automations in Groovy.